hfxdanc/winbox/README.md

 ##### Network

-- If you are not seeing any addresses in the "Nieghbors" tab there may be a local firewall interfering with discovery.
+- If you are not seeing any addresses in the "Neighbors" tab there may be a local firewall interfering with discovery.
 On distributions using firewalld ...

   gtk-update-icon-cache -f -t /usr/share/icons/hicolor
   $ firewall-cmd --permanent --add-port=5678/udp